 There are tiny brass grommets in each corner.
 The “Union Bug” (denoting that the poster was printed with union labor) appears in the lower right-hand corner.
 This identifies it as having been produced in Pittsburgh, Pennsylvania.

-Mounting: This is a pressure mount between 100% cotton twill, black in color, and U.V. protective acrylic.
+Mounting: The banner was mounted and framed within our own conservation department, which is led by expert staff.
+We take great care in the mounting and preservation of flags and related objects and have framed thousands of examples.
+This is a pressure mount between 100% cotton twill, black in color, and U.V. protective acrylic.
 The black fabric was washed and treated to reduce and set the dye.
 The black-painted, hand-gilded and distressed molding is Italian.

 Condition: There is some edge wear around the perimeter with minor associated loss.
 In one area along the left edge there is a small patch of similar colored parchment to underlay two very small chips.
 There is modest foxing and staining and there are small tack holes in each corner.
 Overall condition is excellent for a poster of this era and especially one of this stature.